nwtgck/rich-piping-server/README.md

 rejection: nginx-down
 ```

 Run the server as follows.
+The config is hot-reloaded.

 ```bash
 npx nwtgck/hidden-piping-server --config-yaml-path=config.yaml